-One of the key aspects of the Gambling and Lotteries Law was its explanation of the licensing process for online casinos.
-Any company seeking a license is required to submit documentation covering everything from the rules of each game to information about the planned security measures of the gaming site.
+One of the key aspects of the Gambling and Lotteries Law was its explanation of the licensing process for online gambling sites.
+Any company seeking a license is required to submit documentation covering everything from the rules of each game to information about the planned security measures of the operator.

-International betting sites also found it difficult to apply for licensing due to gaming laws requiring all operators to be majority-owned by investors from the European Union, the European Economic Area and the Organisation for Economic Co-operation and Development.
+International betting sites also found it difficult to apply for licensing due to gambling laws requiring all operators to be majority-owned by investors from the European Union, the European Economic Area, and the Organisation for Economic Co-operation and Development.

 Online Gambling Reforms and a Growing Domestic Industry